timothypratley/happyapi/docs/DESIGN.md

 ![](https://svgsilh.com/svg/311050.svg)

 Making a request is easy - [`clj-http`](https://github.com/dakrone/clj-http).
-(Side note: v3 has changed quite a lot!)
 But there is a lot more to it:

 * Authentication and authorization